Compactness of conformal metrics with constant $Q$-curvature. I: Introduction

-The assumption (\ref{condition:main2}) in the theorem can be replaced by \eqref{condition:main}, as explained above.
 The positive mass type theorem for Paneitz operator in dimension $8,9$ is understood as in Remark \ref{rem:positive mass}.
-The case $5\le n\le 9$ for positive constant $Q$-curvature equation shows some similarity to $3\le n\le 7$ for the Yamabe equation with positive scalar curvature.

-The following situations, included in Theorem \ref{thm:main theorem}, were proved before.
-If $M$ is locally conformally flat and $p=\frac{n+4}{n-4}$, \eqref{eq:C4 estimate} was established by Qing-Raske \cite{QR0, QR} with the assumptions that $\lda_1>0$ and the Poincar\'e exponent is less than $(n-4)/2$, and by Hebey-Robert \cite{HR, HR11} with $C$ depending on the $H^2$ norm of $u$, where they assumed that $P_g$ is coercive.
+If $(M,g)$ is locally conformally flat and $p=\frac{n+4}{n-4}$, \eqref{eq:C4 estimate} was established by Qing-Raske \cite{QR0} under the additional assumptions that $\lda_1(L_g)>0$ and the Poincar\'e exponent is less than $(n-4)/2$, and also by Hebey-Robert \cite{HR, HR11} with $C$ depending on the $H^2$ norm of $u$, under the additional assumption that $P_g$ is coercive.
+In dimension $n=5$, under the assumption that $R_g>0$ and $Q_g\ge 0$ but not identically equal to zero, \eqref{eq:C4 estimate} was proved independently by Li \cite{Lg}.

-Neither $\lda_1(-L_g)>0$ nor the positive mass type theorem for Paneitz operator is assumed, we have an energy bound of solutions.
+Our next theorem gives an energy bound of solutions without assuming either $\lda_1(L_g)>0$ or the positive mass type theorem for Paneitz operator.

 \begin{thm} Let $(M,g)$ be a smooth compact Riemannian manifold of dimension $n\ge 5$.
-Assume (\ref{condition:main2}), and assume that either $n\le 9$ or $(M,g)$ is locally conformally flat.
+Suppose that \eqref{condition:main2} holds.
+Let $u\in C^4(M)$ be a positive solution of \eqref{eq:main1}.
+If either $n\le 9$ or $(M,g)$ is locally conformally flat, then, for some positive constant $C$ depending only on $M,g$ and a positive lower bound of $p-1$,